nanometer5088/quebrando-senhas/README.md

-# WIP - Password brute-force
+# Password brute-force
-** This software is not feature-complete nor is it functional at the moment**
+*Disclaimer: This software is not a tool for breaking passwords.
+This is just a college work, and does nothing but hashing and comparing a wordlist*

+Pending better README.md